sardjv/esr_api/README.md

 docker-compose run api bundle exec rails db:migrate RAILS_ENV=test
 ```

-## Logging in
+## Admin Authentication

-Auth0 is required for login.
-You also need to add your client ID and secret to the env file in the Auth0 section.
+Auth0 is used for login.
+You need to add your client ID and secret to the env file in the Auth0 section.

+## API Authentication

+Auth0 is used for API authentication.
+Your client application will need to request a bearer JSON Web Token for the API from Auth0, and pass the bearer token in the header in requests to the API.
+See the 'Test' section of an Auth0 API application for more details on how to request and use the bearer token, eg https://manage.auth0.com/dashboard/eu/sardjv-dev/apis/5ed65b72dec4c8001874bd6f/test

 ## Deployment without Docker